Advice & Support

 For many years, Thelma has been raising money for the Hospice by growing some amazing plants in her own garden.
 In previous years, people have been able to visit her garden and take pots of plants grown by Thelma, and many of those people have kindly given a voluntary donation to the Hospice.
 All that changed last year with the pandemic and a

 was set up to make sure all of Thelma’s hard work wasn’t in vain.
-Thelma raised a huge £3,495, for which we are incredibly grateful and so are our gardens!
+Thelma raised a huge £3,495 and counting, for which we are incredibly grateful and so are our gardens!

 Samantha Byrne shaved her head LIVE YouTube at the start of March to raise funds for the Hospice in memory of Clare Hill.
 Sam is keeping her